Yorkshireman/yelp_clone/README.md

 ####Features:

 - User has choice of using a standard user sign-up/sign-in or Facebook authentication;
-- Create Restaurants and upload an image for it (Amazon S3 and Paperclip);
+- Create Restaurants and upload an image for it;
 - Review Restaurants and leave Star ratings;
 - Endorse Reviews.

 ####Technologies:
-Ruby on Rails, Javascript, JQuery, RSpec & Capybara.
+Ruby on Rails, Javascript, JQuery, RSpec & Capybara, Amazon S3, Paperclip.

 Deployed to Heroku [here](https://desolate-peak-3419.herokuapp.com/).